PlanetEfficacy/talk_ideas/talk_ideas.md

 ## Microservice Misadventures
 - Discuss key decisions we made, how they hurt us, and what we should have done instead

 ### Misadventure Decision 1: Picking the wrong technology

 #### Bad decision:
 Our new teammate felt pretty strongly that we should be using Scala and Akka for this particular service and we compromised with Kotlin, Spring and Akka.

 #### How did this decision hurt us:
 Our teammate was the only person in the organization with any experience with Akka.
 Further more, our teammate decided to leave the team before the microservice was fully complete.

 #### What we should have done instead:
 Used Rails, Sinatra, or Java and Spring, technologies that are more prolific in our organization

 ### Misadventure Decision 2: Divide the Work by Application

 #### Bad decision:
 Our new teammate took on all of the stories for building the microservice.
 I took on all of the stories integrating the microservice with our existing monolith.

 #### How did this decision hurt us:
 This division of labor resulted in silo-ed knowledge.
 Neither of us had any idea how the other's system worked.

 #### What we should have done instead:
 Even though this would have slowed us down, we should have been working in both domains to prevent the silo-ing of knowledge

 ### Misadventure Decision 3: Premature Optimization

 #### Bad decision:
-There are so many examples of areas where we opted to preamaturely optimize our system rather than shipping an mvp.
+There are so many examples of areas where we opted to prematurely optimize our system rather than shipping an mvp.
 - Implemented caching before we were even getting traffic
 - Processing multiple data streams in parallel
 - Overly complicated DDB tables tracking unnecessary info
-- Trying to improve core business logic - in other words making too many changes at one time
+- Trying to move and improve core business logic - in other words making too many changes at one time

 #### How did this decision hurt us:
 It was tough to debug mission critical functionality because of all of the unnecessary optimizations and features that laid groundwork for future features that either will likely never be developed.

 #### What we should have done instead:
 Replicated the smallest possible unit of value for the business and iterate.

 ## Pitch